XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 >I'm having a problem with \*insert problem here*.
 What should I do?

-<iframe width="560" height="315" src="https://www.youtube.com/embed/p85xwZ_OLX0" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/p85xwZ_OLX0" frameborder="0" allowfullscreen></iframe>

-[Powercycling means literally closing/exiting/terminating the app, then launching it back up.](https://www.youtube.com/watch?v=p85xwZ_OLX0&feature=youtu.be) If that still doesn't solve it, the following questions could.
+If that still doesn't solve it, the following questions could.
 Or do the following then restart.

 >Where to go for tech support?